-The gravitational pull of Hitler was his posturing and promises of glory—relief of economic failings and requiring lands removed by the 1919 treaty while rebuilding their military strength.
-His popularity, over alternate regimes (reduced to rubble by Hitler's ruthless tactics), grew as economies prospered with the buildup of factories for combat units and battle armaments.
-Hitler’s “Final Solution” to rid Europe of all Jews provided him with an unlimited supply of forced served to further the Nazi cause.
+The gravitational pull of Hitler was his posturing and promises of glory—relief of economic failings and re-acquiring lands removed by the 1919 treaty while rebuilding their military strength.
+His popularity over competing regimes (reduced to rubble by Hitler's ruthless tactics), grew as economies prospered with the buildup of factories for combat units and battle armaments.
+Hitler’s “Final Solution” to rid Europe of all Jews provided him with an unlimited supply of forced, free labor which furthered the Nazi cause.
 Compliance with his ultimate goals and beliefs, Hitler surrounded himself with men who dedicated allegiance to Hitler, not Germany.

 Hermann Goering, a flying ace in World War I, was placed in charge of the Luftwaffe—initially successful in combatting the Royal Air Force.
 He gradually became a member of Hitler’s inner circle and was the de facto head of the Nazi regime upon Hitler’s death.